threexc/patchtest2/README.md

 ## Examples

-Test a patch (the example file is an internal selftest):
+Test a patch using only the default test suite (the example file is an internal selftest):

 ```console
 (venv) tgamblin@megalith ~/workspace/yocto/patchtest2 (main)$ patchtest --patch tests/selftests/files/test_mbox_has_signed_off_by.1.fail